2022 Dundee City Council election

-The 2022 Dundee City Council election took place on 5 May 2022, the same day as the 31 other Scottish local government elections.
-The election used the eight wards created under the Local Governance (Scotland) Act 2004, with 29 Councillors elected.
-Each ward elects either 3 or 4 members, using the STV electoral system - a form of proportional representation.
+Elections to Dundee City Council took place on 5 May 2022, the same day as the 31 other Scottish local government elections.
+As with other Scottish council elections, it was held using single transferable vote (STV) – a form of proportional representation – in which multiple candidates are elected in each ward and voters rank candidates in order of preference.

-The election resulted in the SNP gaining a majority, winning 15 seats after gaining a seat from Labour in the West End.
-Labour came second with no seat change from the last election, the Liberal Democrats gained two seats, rounding their total up to four and the Conservatives fell to fourth place, losing two seats making Derek Scott, the group leader, the sole councillor elected to the council.
-The sole Alba Party councillor, Alan Ross, who defected from the SNP, failed to retain his seat.
+For the fifth consecutive election, the Scottish National Party (SNP) were returned as the largest party, regaining the majority they had lost at the previous election.
+Labour were again returned as the second-largest party with nine seats.
+The Liberal Democrats gained two seats, bringing their total up to four and the Conservatives fell to fourth place, retaining just one seat.

-After the election, the SNP's Bill Campbell and Kevin Cordell were appointed Lord Provost and Deputy Lord Provost on 20 May 2022.
+The SNP retained control of the council and continued in administration now with an overall majority of seats.
+Incumbent council leader Cllr John Alexander was re-elected to the post and Cllrs Bill Campbell and Kevin Cordell were appointed Lord Provost and Deputy Lord Provost.

 Background

 Previous election

 At the previous election in 2017, the Scottish National Party (SNP) won 14 seats and as a result, was the largest party.
-Despite two losses, the SNP continued to govern however, they no longer held a majority after the Conservatives and Liberal Democrats made gains.
-Labour was the second-largest party on the council with 9 seats, the Conservatives won 3 seats, up two and the Liberal Democrats won 2 seats, up one.
+Despite two losses, the SNP continued to govern; however, they no longer held a majority after the Conservatives and Liberal Democrats made gains.
+Labour was the second-largest party on the council with nine seats, the Conservatives won three seats, up two and the Liberal Democrats won two seats, up one.